ctechfilmuniversity/workshop_ws2526_xr/README.md

 <br/><br/>
 **Syllabus**

-In this course we will begin to look into XR technologies and the game engines that underpin them.
-Students will gain an overview of these technologies, their history and use in the creative disciplines, as well as be introduced to theoretical concepts surrounding the notion of the “virtual”.
-We will consider in detail some design criteria for VR and AR, as well as appropriate technologies and workflows, through looking at and critique of case studies from the fields of art, games, immersive experiences and apps.
+In this course we will look into XR technologies and the real-time engines that underpin them, as well as be introduced to theoretical concepts surrounding the notion of “hypermediacy” and hybrid storytelling.
+Students will gain an overview of these technologies, their history and use in the creative disciplines.
+We will consider in detail some design criteria for VR and AR, as well as appropriate technologies and workflows, through looking at examples from the fields of art, games, immersive experiences and apps.
 On the technical side, students will gain hands-on experience with a game engine (Unity) and be asked to create a VR or AR prototype in response to a given theme/topic.

 <br/><br/>
 **Learning Objectives**

+- Gain an understanding of the cultural, historical, and political context for the development of real-time technologies, particularly in the area of XR
-Become acquainted with some of the theoretical debates that guide our understanding of the real and the virtual Understand how game engines are structured and how they interface with other hardware and software Understand and be able to implement a basic architecture for real-time experiences in Unity, particularly in the area of XR Be able to recognise design criteria specific to XR and develop your own specific to an experience you may want to build Design and develop your own XR prototype experience
+- Understand how real-time engines are structured and how they interface with other hardware and software
+- Understand and be able to implement a basic architecture for real-time experiences in Unity, particularly in the area of XR
+- Be able to recognise design criteria specific to XR and develop your own specific to an experience you may want to build
+- Design and develop your own XR prototype experience

 <br/><br/>
 **Method of Instruction**